 DO GET PLENTY OF REST – While you’re on the road, you often end up working longer hours without really noticing.
 That’s why it’s so important to get plenty of rest.
 Take advantage of the fact you’ve got the bed to yourself and enjoy stretching out.

-DON’T BURN THE CANDLE AT BOTH ENDS – Hey, we’re all about having fun here at Rapid Accommodation, but don’t forget: while away on business you’re representing your company.
+DON’T BURN THE CANDLE AT BOTH ENDS – Hey, we’re all about having fun here at Rapid Travel Group, but don’t forget: while away on business you’re representing your company.
 Staying out until the early hours might seem a good idea at the time, but you’ll regret it in unfamiliar surroundings the next morning.

 DO CHECK DIRECTIONS AND PARKING – The night before you start on a job, make sure you check your sat nav. or phone map to review the route and plan for any potential hold ups.
 And if you’re not leaving your car at the hotel, make sure there’s plenty of parking where you’re heading.